-At this point in the article series, we have presented the dynamic character and challenges of our human nature in making high quality economic decisions.
-We appreciate group decision making is often noisy and suboptimal, owing to our naturally occurring but often hidden psychological influences.
-Next, we will present technology-enable, noise reducing decision support solutions and methodology.
-For this solution discussion, we will be primarily focused on strategic or portfolio-based investment decisions.
+At this point in the article series, we have presented the dynamic character and challenges in making high quality economic decisions.
+We appreciate group decision making risks include noisy and suboptimal outcomes, owing to our naturally occurring but often hidden psychological influences.
+Next, we will present a technology-enabled, noise reducing decision support solution and methodology.
+For this solution discussion, we are primarily focused on a wide variety of strategic or portfolio-based investment decisions.
 This decision category is generally focused on companies that make decisions about how to deploy capital or related investments.
-This decision category is characterized by a:
+This decision category is characterized by:

-- Fixed or finite amount of investment resources or capital to invest in projects.
+- A fixed or finite amount of investment resources or capital to invest in projects.

-- Number of potential projects at various stages in their maturity cycle.
+- Several potential projects at various stages in their maturity cycle.
 That is, some potential projects maybe well known in terms of cost, benefit, risks, and impact to current state.
 Other potential projects may need further clarity.

-- Relatively large group of stakeholders with various motivations and roles.
-This includes people that: a) provide decision judgmental input, b) provide decision objective input, c) will implement the project, d) have an invested interest in the success of the projects, or e) some or all of the above.
+- A relatively large group of stakeholders with various motivations and roles.
+This includes people that: a) provide decision judgmental input, b) provide decision objective input, c) will implement the project, d) have an invested interest in the success of the projects, or e) some or all the above.

 Financial Services companies often utilize strategic or portfolio-based investment decisions for: